For those of you who think a seller's listing agent places a sign in the

 having to go to each other’s offices and changed to driving around

-‘for sale signs’ and changed to the process of printing property listing books in the 1960’s
+town looking for "for sale signs" and changed to the process of printing property listing books in the

 once or twice a month so agents and prospective buyers who stop by